 By considering the tangible results, such as new clients acquired, business partnerships formed, and sales or revenue generated, you can gauge the success of your networking activities and make informed decisions moving forward.

-Sometimes the best opportunities and connections come from spontaneous interactions, the less you have in common with someone then the more fun new experiences you have to offer each other.
+Spontaneous interactions often bring the best opportunities and connections; the less you have in common with someone, the more fun new experiences you have to offer each other.
 By being open and receptive, you expand your network of contacts and expose yourself to a diverse range of perspectives and opportunities.

 When taking advantage of these spontaneous meetings, it’s helpful to have a method on-hand to share your contact details that doesn’t require internet, like Doorway’s digital business cards.
 This way, that lucky coincidence won’t go to waste and you’ll be able to stay in contact with the people you meet.

-To maximize your networking ROI, it is essential to step out of your comfort zone and explore new networking opportunities.
+To maximize your networking ROI, Step out of your comfort zone and explore new networking opportunities.
 Seek events, organizations and communities outside your usual circles, attend conferences or workshops related to your interests, and engage with professionals from diverse backgrounds.

-It can be daunting for everyone, whether you’re extroverted or not, to strike up a conversation with a stranger but steel yourself and have courage for just 20 seconds, we promise you you won’t regret it!
+Striking up a conversation with a stranger can be daunting for everyone, but have courage and we promise you won’t regret it!
 By broadening your horizons, you increase your chances of encountering fresh ideas, feedback, untapped resources, contacts and connections that can propel your career or business to new heights.

 Networking is a transformative force that can shape your professional journey and open doors to success, helping you create your dream life in the process.
 By adopting these ten proven strategies and practices to maximize your networking ROI, you can enhance your networking skills, build meaningful relationships, and unlock new opportunities.